 10 Best Free USB Speed Test Software to Test Read & Write Speed USB on a computer

 Following are some best free tools to test USB speed. to test the speed of a simple USB, please download the software, install it and begin to test and measure the speed of your USB.

-SpeedOut is a small, simple and portable tool to measure the read and write speed of your USB flash drives.
-It can run tests at a low level, no need to run it as an admin, this helps showing results as accurate as possible without being affected by the drive file system.
+If you need to test USB speed so, you need tool name is SpeedOut.
+SpeedOut is a small, simple, and portable tool to measure the read and write speed of your USB flash drives.
+It can run tests at a low level, no need to run it as an admin, this helps to show results as accurately as possible without being affected by the drive file system.

-To use it simply plug in your USB drive, select it on SpeedOut drop down menu, if you have more than one device, all of them will show on the menu.
+To use it simply plug in your USB drive, select it on the SpeedOut drop-down menu, if you have more than one device, all of them will show on the menu.
 Next, run the test.
 SpeedOut will run 4 passes for both reading and writing tests, then display the average results for each.

-CrystalDiskMark is probably the most famous USB drive testing tool.
-It can be used to test the performance of hard drives, SSD and USB drives.
+CrystalDiskMark is probably the most famous USB tool to measure sequential and random performance (Read/Write/Mix).
+It can be used to test the performance of hard drives, SSD, and USB drives.
 You can choose either portable, installer, or themed versions of the software.

 Running the test for your USB drives shouldn’t take long at all.
 If you have a faster drive, try increasing the setting to 500MB/1GB.
 Select your drive from the drop-down list, and run the kind of test you want.
 You can run all 4 tests by clicking All.

 You can see the result in real-time and after it’s done, you can save the results.
 You can also share your results with the community.
 The community is pretty big, so it’s easy to find similar devices to yours.
 Comparing results is very important to see whether your devices are working properly or not.